 The Nazi’s often burned his books in public.
 In 1938, Hitler secured an Anschluss of Germany and Austria which placed all Jewish people in great peril, especially intellectuals.
 Freud, like many in his position, hoped to ride out the growing anti-semitism and stay in Austria.
 However, in March 1938, Anna Freud was detained by the Gestapo and he became more aware of how dire the situation was.
 With the help of Ernest Jones (then president of the IPA), Freud and 17 colleagues were given work permits to emigrate to Britain.
 However, the process of leaving proved tortuous with the Nazi party seeking to gain ‘exit levies’.
 Freud needed the help of sympathetic colleagues and friends to hide bank accounts and gain the necessary funds.
 When leaving Austria, Freud was required to sign a document testifying that he had been well and fairly treated.
 He did so, with a dry wit, adding in his own hand: “I can most highly recommend the Gestapo to everyone.”
 (1)

 Freud finally managed to leave Austria on 4 June by the Orient Express, arriving London, 6 June.
 (As a footnote, Freud’s four elderly sisters did not manage to escape Austria, and would later die in concentration camps.)

 For the remaining years of his life, Freud lived at Hampstead, England, where he continued to see patients and continue his work.

 In 1886, he married Martha Bernays; they had six children.
-Martha’s sister Minna Bernays also joined the household after her finance died.
+Martha’s sister Minna Bernays also joined the household after her fiance died.

 Although of Jewish ethnicity, Freud rejected conventional monotheistic religion as being an illusion and just a necessary step in mankind’s evolution.
 However, in Moses and Monotheism, Freud acknowledged that religion had played a role in encouraging investigation into the unknown.